 | Kustomer | Demo only | $ IQ + bot fees | ✗ | ✗ | ✓ DTC integrations |

-Freshdesk and Zoho Desk have the best free tiers for teams getting started.
+Zoho Desk and Jira Service Management have the best perpetual free tiers (3 agents each) for teams getting started; Freshdesk’s free plan is now a 2-agent, 6-month trial, not a permanent free tier.
 Gorgias is the only tool with ticket-based (unlimited-agent) pricing.
 Jira Service Management is the only tool with ITIL workflows baked into the free tier.
-Intercom and Gorgias are the only tools where AI agents are a primary product feature rather than a bolt-on.

 AI agent (chatbot) maturity check